jgennari/jgennari.github.io/content/posts/bike-tech.md

 author: "Me"
 ---

-If you've never been on a road bike, or if you haven't been on one in the last 10 years, the amount of technology on bikes today is mindblowing.
+If you've never been on a road bike, or if you haven't been on one in the last 10 years, the amount of technology on bikes today is mind-blowing.
 From electronic shifting to power meters, the technology has come a long way.
 But how much of this tech is nice to have and how much makes a difference?
 Let's jump in and find out.

 ![Bike Tech by Component](../../images/bike-tech_1709823815230.jpeg)